Election Stress Disorder Is A Thing — Here's How To Cope

 Spend some quality time with your loved ones (those who don’t stress you out).

-Dr. Stosny says that connection is one of the main antidotes to Election Stress Disorder.
-Creating and nurturing the bonds you have with loved ones are good for your mental health.
+Dr. Stosny said that connection is one of the main antidotes to Election Stress Disorder.
+Creating and nurturing the bonds you have with loved ones is good for your mental health.

-“Everybody needs a squad, a crew,” Dr. Breland-Noble says.
+“Everybody needs a squad, a crew,” Dr. Breland-Noble said.
 “You cannot function alone in this world, especially under these circumstances.
 It has to be good, healthy support.
 And you contribute to that by building positive interactions and positivity into your relationships with your loved ones.”

-Both Dr. Stosny and Dr. Breland-Noble say that your crew can include people who agree or disagree with you politically.
-The key is to surround yourself with people who don’t spike your stress levels.
+Both Dr. Stosny and Dr. Breland-Noble said that your crew can include people who agree or disagree with you politically.
+But the key is to surround yourself with people who don’t spike your stress levels.
 Right now, it’s fine to avoid people who do, for whatever reason.
 It’s also fine to sometimes put a moratorium on political talk during get-togethers, so you can focus on being present for your relationships in a way that nourishes and relaxes you instead.

 Find time to meditate.

-I know, I know — this is so cliché.
+I know, I know — this sounds so cliché.
 But just like setting boundaries around your tech use, meditating helps.
 (Really — science says so.)
-Just get clear on what it really is.
-“If you’ve never been a meditator, don’t expect to sit down and go for 30 minutes in complete silence,” Dr. Breland-Noble says.
+Just get clear on what it really entails.
+“If you’ve never been a meditator, don’t expect to sit down and go for 30 minutes in complete silence,” Dr. Breland-Noble said.
 “Start with a minute.”
-She likes the app Moments for beginners; you can also check out our 30-day meditation challenge, which is designed for meditation newbies.
+You can check out our 30-day meditation challenge, which is designed for meditation newbies.

 Advertisement